 Getting a pet as a companion, providing it supports your lifestyle, is way better than going out and looking for a boyfriend or girlfriend just because you want companionship!

 You’ll have fewer arguments with your pet and be able to live in harmony.
 Consider that when you feel like you need a companion.

 You Have The Time And Money To Support A Pet

 If you’re not sure you have the time and money commitment, then don’t get a pet.
 It’s that simple.
-If you go out and you haven’t trained your pet, you may end up needing to see Brauns Law if you happen to get into an altercation with another animal.
+If you go out and haven’t trained your pet, you may need to see Braun Law if you get into an altercation with another animal.
 The consequences can be disastrous!